clementchadebec/benchmark_VAE/README.md

 ```

 ## Monitoring your experiments with **Wandb** 🧪
-Pythae also integrates the experiement tracking tool [wandb](https://wandb.ai/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
+Pythae also integrates the experiment tracking tool [wandb](https://wandb.ai/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
 To be able use this feature you will need:
-- a valid wand account
+- a valid wandb account
 - the package `wandb` installed in your virtual env.
 If not you can install it with
 ```
 $ pip install wandb